andrebestrada/andrebestrada/README.md

-- Hi, I’m @andrebestrada, I am an Industrial and Systems Engineer
+- Hi, I’m @andrebestrada, I am an Industrial and Systems Engineer from `Tec de Monterrey`
 - I’m interested in achieving defined goals as a team through in advanced planning and correct execution.
 I am interested in developing new skills in data analysis and information systems that are capable of translating an understanding of what is actually happening and giving us a viable and suitable solution.